Victor Terence King: Academic posts

-Following a career at the University of Hull where he was a Lecturer then a Senior Lecturer in South-East Asian Sociology at Hull (1973-1988) before promotion to Professor of South East Asian Studies (1988 to 2005) during which time he served as Dean of the School of Social and Political Sciences (1993-1996) and Pro-Vice-Chancellor (1998-2000) and as Director of Southeast Asian Studies at Hull (1988-1993, 1997-1998, 2002-2005) and Director of the university's Graduate School (2002-2005).
-He moved to the University of Leeds where he was Professor of South East Asian Studies and served as Executive Director of the White Rose East Asia Centre, in partnership with the University of Sheffield, funded by the Higher Education Funding Council for England (HEFCE), the Economic and Social Research Council (ESRC) and the Arts and Humanities Research Council (AHRC) (2006-2012).
+Following a career at the University of Hull where he was a Lecturer then a Senior Lecturer in South-East Asian Sociology at Hull (1973–1988) before promotion to Professor of South East Asian Studies (1988 to 2005) during which time he served as Dean of the School of Social and Political Sciences (1993–1996) and Pro-Vice-Chancellor (1998–2000) and as Director of Southeast Asian Studies at Hull (1988–1993, 1997–1998, 2002–2005) and Director of the university's Graduate School (2002–2005).
+He moved to the University of Leeds where he was Professor of South East Asian Studies and served as Executive Director of the White Rose East Asia Centre, in partnership with the University of Sheffield, funded by the Higher Education Funding Council for England (HEFCE), the Economic and Social Research Council (ESRC) and the Arts and Humanities Research Council (AHRC) (2006–2012).

-He retired in 2012 as Emeritus Professor in the School of Modern Languages, Cultures and Societies and Honorary Fellow in South East Asian Studies (2012-2017), University of Leeds and has since held posts at Universiti Brunei Darussalam in the Institute of Asian Studies, as Eminent Visiting Professor (2012-2013), Distinguished Visiting Fellow, (2014-2016), the inaugural Professor of Borneo Studies (2017-2022).
-He has been Distinguished Professor in the Institute of Asian Studies since 2022.
+He retired in 2012 as emeritus Professor in the School of Languages, Cultures and Societies and Honorary Fellow in South East Asian Studies (2012–2017), University of Leeds and has since held posts at Universiti Brunei Darussalam in the Institute of Asian Studies, as Eminent Visiting Professor (2012–2013), Distinguished Visiting Fellow, (2014–2016), the inaugural Professor of Borneo Studies (2017–2022).
+He was Distinguished Professor (2022–2025) and has been visiting professor in the Institute of Asian Studies since 2025.
 He has held Research Fellowships at the Rijksmuseum voor Volkenkunde, KITLV/Royal Netherlands Institute of Southeast Asian and Caribbean Studies, Chiang Mai University, SOAS University of London, University of Leeds and Busan University of Foreign Studies.